-Musicians at the Pittsburgh Symphony Orchestra remain on strike after more than three weeks in opposition to plans by management to cut pay and reduce the size of the ensemble.
+Musicians at the Pittsburgh Symphony Orchestra remain on strike in opposition to plans by management to cut pay and reduce the size of the ensemble.

-The management at the Pittsburgh Symphony announced the cancellation of shows through November 18.
+The management at the Pittsburgh Symphony announced the cancellation of shows through November 18, 2016.
 But the musicians continue to put on their own performances to rally support in the community and raise awareness of the issues involved in their struggle.
-The video above was taken at a day of protest earlier this month.
+The video above was taken on a day of protest earlier.

 Management’s “last and best offer” included a 15 percent pay cut for musicians.
 They say that unless musicians accept this deal, they are not prepared to engage in further talks to resolve the strike.